Chandigarh – The City Beautiful

 Pinjore Gardens (also known as Pinjor Gardens or Yadavindra Gardens) is located in Pinjore, Panchkula district in the Indian state of Haryana.
 It is an example of the Mughal Gardens style and was built by Patiala Dynasty Rulers.
 The garden is in the village of Pinjore lie 22 km from Chandigarh on the Ambala-Shimla road.

 International Dolls Museum

-Located in Sector 23, International Dolls Museum in Chandigarh, India is one of the best museums of our country.
+Located in Sector 23, International Dolls Museum in Chandigarh, India is one of the best museums in our country.
 It houses splendid dolls and puppets gathered from all over the world.